 One good thing about technical SEO is that you just have to make sure you are set up with strong technical SEO from the beginning.
 Once that’s done, and if your law firm website is relatively small, then you should be able to work stress-free for the most part.

 How to implement SEO for lawyers

-There are two ways to level up your law firm SEO based on the above factors and get your law firm’s website to rank well in the search engine result pages.
-Firstly, you can do it yourself, or secondly, you can hire a law firm SEO expert who has experience in SEO for law firms to help you out.
+There are two ways to level up your law firm SEO based on the above factors—and ultimately, get your law firm’s website to rank well in the search engine result pages.

 Option #1: Implement SEO yourself

 This post should be just the beginning of your journey into the foray of SEO for law firms.
 Start by reading and understanding the Moz beginner’s guide to SEO and Google’s Webmaster Guidelines.

 Here’s a quick way to generate some content ideas for your law firm website: